dipaish/Docker_Basics/4-0-network-basics.md

 `User-defined bridge` networks are best when you need multiple containers to communicate on the same Docker host.
 Support for internal container DNS resolving

 `Host networks` are best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.
 Good chose for network or VPN solution.
+Unfortunately Host networks **will not** work on Windows computers.

 `none` disable all networking.
 Usually used in conjunction with a custom network driver or container that don't need network access.